Asia (band): 1991–2006: Downes/Payne era

 In 2001 and 2002, Asia toured for the first time since 1994, including their first United States dates since 1993.
 A live album and DVD, both titled America: Live in the USA, were released in 2003, recorded at the Classic Rock Productions Classic Rock Festival at The Patriots Theater at the Trenton War Memorial in Trenton, New Jersey on 5 October 2002, which they co-headlined with Uriah Heep.

 In the summer of 2003, Downes and Payne undertook the "Asia Across America Tour", which received some media attention.
 Performing "unplugged", the duo would reportedly play anywhere in the United States that fans requested, provided there was a venue and the fans put up $3,000 to cover costs.

 Marking a departure from convention, for the first time a studio release was not titled as a single word starting and ending with the letter A (excepting the partial compilation / partial new album Then & Now).
-Released on Asia's newly signed label SPV/Inside Out Records, 2004's Silent Nation (name influenced by the Howard Stern vs. FCC incident) picked up some unexpected exposure on the Internet.
+Released on Asia's newly signed label SPV/Inside Out Records, 2004's Silent Nation (the name being influenced by the Howard Stern vs. FCC incident) picked up some unexpected exposure on the Internet.

 In 2004 an acoustic Asia toured once again featuring only Downes and Payne.
 In 2005 the full band toured in Europe and the Americas playing settings ranging from small clubs to medium-sized theatres.
 In the United States attendance was poor at best.

 In August 2005 Slade left Asia to be replaced by drummer Jay Schellen.
 The new band started work on an album, tentatively entitled Architect of Time, which was originally planned for release early in 2006, though subsequent developments would cause this project to be shelved.
 Half of this material ended up being released on the album Window to the Soul in August 2006 under the new band name of GPS, which was an acronym for the three players involved: Govan, Payne and Schellen.
 After this, the three continued on as Asia Featuring John Payne in 2007.

 Meanwhile, Wetton and Downes had released some archival Asia material under the name Wetton/Downes in September 2002 and they then reunited to record a full-length album (Icon, released in August 2005) and an accompanying EP and DVD.
 Two additional Icon projects have since followed: Icon II: Rubicon (November 2006) and Icon 3 (March 2009).